- Pets and Animals

 Following a significant decline in rainfall, the Gladstone Region was drought declared by the Queensland Government on 1 May 2019.
-Drought conditions have affected Miriam Vale’s primary water source, Baffle Creek, and Gladstone Regional Council is currently scoping a solution to improve water security for the Miriam Vale township.
+Drought conditions have affected Miriam Vale’s primary water source, Baffle Creek, and Gladstone Regional Council is trucking water to the Miriam Vale Water Treatment Plant to improve water security for the Miriam vale township.

-It is important to understand that Council is acting quickly to source a solution and strategies are in place to ensure residents will continue to have access to safe drinking water.
+Council is continuing to work hard and act quickly to source a sustainable solution and strategies are in place to ensure residents will continue to have access to safe drinking water.

 Council has explored solutions to safely supplement the existing water source.
 This has included the identification of an alternate water source, the installation of a bore and subsequent testing to determine quality and production yield.

 Council's Drought Management Plan requires the implementation of water restrictions to safely manage the region's water supply.
-With the current conditions, water restrictions will be implemented in Miriam Vale and Council will consult with the community to discuss these restrictions and other water saving initiatives.
+With the current conditions, water restrictions remain implemented in Miriam Vale and Council will continue to consult with the community regarding these restrictions and other water saving initiatives.

-Thank you to community members who attended Gladstone Regional Council’s Miriam Vale Water Supply Security information session on Wednesday 25 September and providing your valuable feedback and insights on water saving initiatives.
+Thank you to community members who attended Gladstone Regional Council’s Miriam Vale Water Supply Security information session on Wednesday, 25 September and for providing your valuable feedback and insights on water saving initiatives.
 The key items have been summarised below: